 - olive oil for the pan

-- 1 1/4 cups drained marinated artichoke hearts, roughly chopped with tougher leaves removed
+- 1 1/4 cups marinated artichoke hearts, drained, roughly chopped, tougher leaves removed

 - 1 1/2 teaspoons smoked paprika